commandprompt/pgmanage-docs/src/en/05_enterprise.md

 Select or import the SSH keypair that will be used to access Audax instance.
 ![EC2 Instance size](./images/05_aws_launch_type_keypair.png)

-Configure Security Group to allow inbound TCP cunnection to ports 22 (SSH), 80 (HTTP), 443 (HTTPS).
+Configure Security Group to allow inbound TCP connections to ports 22 (SSH), 80 (HTTP), and 443 (HTTPS).
 The default security groups configuration already has the necessary rules.
 **Important:** If you are planning to access Audax Web interface from the internet, ensure that you've selected subnet with public IP addresses
 ![EC2 Network and Security Group](./images/06_aws_launch_network.png)

 Audax uses a dedicated EBS volume for storing database backups, application logs and other application data.
 **Size the data volume to meet your backup size demands.
 The recommended size is 30Gb or more.**
-Once all the neccessary parameters were set launch the instance, wait for it to start.
+Once all the necessary parameters are set, launch the instance and wait for it to start.

 ![EC2 Storage](./images/07_aws_launch_storage.png)